New York pension boards to cut complexity with joint meetings

-NEW YORK (Reuters) - New York City’s public pension funds will hold joint meetings to streamline an investment and review process that has in the past been replicated across each of the five funds, the city’s top financial watchdog said on Thursday.
+NEW YORK, Dec 3 (Reuters) - New York City’s public pension funds will hold joint meetings to streamline an investment and review process that has in the past been replicated across each of the five funds, the city’s top financial watchdog said on Thursday.

 New York City’s public pension system is unusually complex.
 Five different boards and around 50 board members separately manage assets totaling more than $155 billion.
 The combined system is one of the largest in the country and has defied reform efforts in the past.